 Detox medication management is the oversight of the medicines that you take to reduce the symptoms.
-However, these medications are only one part of an extensive treatment plan.
+However, these medications are only one part of an extensive medication assisted treatment plan.
 Their purpose is to enhance and foster your sustained recovery.

 Also, sometimes the medicines that minimize cravings and symptoms are addictive.
 In that case, you need detox medication management to avoid developing another addiction.

 Various Medications for Different Drugs and Symptoms

 Some of the most common withdrawal symptoms that people experience include anxiety, depression, and nausea.
 Muscle aches and sweating are also common, while seizures may occur, too.
 To combat this range of symptoms, detox center staff administers various medications.

 Antidepressants can treat depression and anxiety.
 They do so by helping your brain produce chemicals that make you feel happy.
 The brain is unable to do that on its own when you suffer from addiction.